-One of the most common specialty procedures that Dr. Saunders offers in our Conroe practice is therapeutic crown lengthening.
+One of the most common specialty procedures that we offer in our Conroe practice is therapeutic crown lengthening.

 To understand what crown lengthening is, it’s necessary to be familiar with the basic anatomy of your teeth.
 The two main parts are the “crown” portion above the gums, and the “root” below them.
 Crowns taper off around the neck or middle of the tooth, where enamel stops just along the gumlines.

 Anatomical crowns are different than functional crowns.
 Your anatomical crown is the tooth portion that’s white and covered by enamel.
 On the other hand, a clinical crown is the portion of the tooth that’s exposed above the gumlines.
 If your gums recede or are reduced on purpose, it increases the size of clinical crown that’s exposed.

 Sometimes you can have too much gum tissue.
 This characteristic may be due to genetics, orthodontic concerns, or even specific types of medication that you’ve taken in the past.
 A “gummy” smile may detract from your smile’s appearance and pose a cosmetic concern.

 To increase the amount of anatomical crown that’s visible, our periodontist in The Woodlands can reduce the edge of your gumlines, exposing more enamel.
 This cosmetic procedure is fairly straightforward.
 Thanks to laser technology it’s also efficient and easy to recover from.

 Let’s say your tooth is significantly damaged.
 Maybe you’ve had a large cavity or fracture that extends deep into the tooth.
 Ideally you would have a crown placed over it, but there’s not enough visible tooth structure to support a fixed restoration.